prabhatKumar65/HTML-for-beginner-/README.md

-My HTML Learning Journey
+🥰My HTML Learning Journey
 📚 What I amm Learning
 As I start learning HTML, I’m focusing on:

-The structure of an HTML document
+👉The structure of an HTML document

 HTML tags and elements (like headings, paragraphs, and list)

 Link, images, and basic styling

-Forms and user input elements
+📝Forms and user input elements

-Tables and organizing content
+💻Tables and organizing content

 Technologies I'm Using
 HTML: The foundation of web pages